mjf1406/didgya-t3/README.md

     - created the logo.svg
     - created the favicon.ico
     - created the landing page
-    - picked brand colors
-        - started this, but am I happy with them?
+    - picked brand colors -- started this, but am I happy with them?
     - profile page
 - 2024/1/xx
+    - Which UI library?
+Material UI, shadcn/ui?
+    - The UI Components that I need
+- 2024/1/xx
+    - start button now inserts a record into the DB
+    - times per day is updated based on the DB count
     - start button now starts a DidgYa if `timed = true`, hides the start button, and reveals the stop button
     - start button now pops the start dialog if the DidgYa has inputs
     - clicking on a DidgYa now launches the view
-        - do we do a dialog or a modal?
     - view now has edit and delete buttons
     - view now has a [scatter plot](https://mui.com/x/react-charts/scatter/) of the data
-- 2024/1/xx
-    - Which UI library?
-Material UI, shadcn/ui?
-    - The UI Components that I need
-        -
+    - skeleton UI is now shown before DidgYas are fully loaded
+        - store the count in localStorage to know how many skeletons to show and if no localStorage value, show 3 skeletons

-- 2024/1/28
+- 2024/1/29
+    - added `arrayExtensions.ts` as my personal module that extends Array.prototype
+    - added `stringExtensions.ts` as my personal module that extends String.prototype
+    - added `helperFunctions.ts` as another personal module that provides several utility functions
+    - added inputs for Poop into DB
+    - added selects for Poop into DB

 ## The Stack